From Sunday hunting to fisheries management, the legislature will tackle it all.

 Legislators have filed nearly 2000 bills this session, and there’s a lengthy list of proposals that will be of interest – and concern – to sportsmen and women and all others who enjoy the outdoors.
 We only have titles and sponsors so far (no details) but the titles often give us a good idea of what’s being proposed.

-As soon as we begin to get completed bills, hearings will scheduled on them, and I will write about those.
+As soon as we begin to get completed bills, hearings will be scheduled on them, and I will write about those.
 Here’s a quick look at some of the more interesting and provocative bills.

 Sunday Hunting